 About 12 days after an embryo transfer, a blood pregnancy test will be performed and If a pregnancy is confirmed, you’ll be followed with blood tests and eventually, ultrasounds, to confirm viability and whether there’s a multiple pregnancy.
 If the pregnancy appears normal at 9-10 weeks, you’ll be referred back to your obstetrician!

-To learn more detail about the entire process, please see our blog How is IVF Done- Step-by-Step?
+To learn more detail about the the IVF process, please see our blog How is IVF Done- Step-by-Step?

 Now, for the rest of your top questions: